 Get a load of this for a veggie masterpiece that looks just as amazing as it tastes!
-Crunchy tortilla wedges are piled high with a cheese-topped lentil mix, corn salsa, sour cream, pickled onion and coriander.
+Crunchy tortilla wedges are piled high with a cheese-topped lentil mix, corn salsa, yoghurt and quick-pickled onion.

 Always read product labels for the most up-to-date allergen information.
 Visit hellofresh.co.nz/foodinfo for allergen and ingredient information.
 If you have received a substitute ingredient, please be aware allergens may have changed

 Preheat the oven to 200°C/180°C fan-forced.
 Slice the red onion in half.
 Thinly slice 1/2 the onion, then finely chop the remaining onion.
 Finely chop the garlic.
 Drain and rinse the lentils.
 Grate the carrot (unpeeled).
 In a small bowl, combine the vinegar, water (for the pickle) and a good pinch of sugar and salt.
 Scrunch the sliced onion in your hands, then add to the pickling liquid.
 Stir to coat and set aside until serving.